jigpu/linuxwacom-wiki-archive/wiki/Wacom_Tablet_Configuration.md

 to configure your settings in a text file rather than at the command line, with similar results to what the wacomcpl gui would have produced.

-In the example scripts below both "Device name" and ID \# are used.
+In the example scripts below both "device name" and ID \# are used.
 Be sure to check for yours using 'xinput list' (without the quotes) in a terminal and use them.
 When you use a xorg.conf the "device names" will be stylus, eraser, touch, and pad.
 If you are hot plugging your tablet